AdobeDocs/commerce-operations.en/help/installation/tutorials/maintenance-mode.md

 To log in as the file system owner:

 {% include install/first-steps-cli.md %}
-In addition to the command arguments discussed here, see [Common arguments]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands.html#instgde-cli-subcommands-common).

 ## Install the application {#instgde-cli-subcommands-maint-prereq}

-Before you use this command to enable or disable maintenance mode, you must [install the application]({{ page.baseurl }}/install-gde/install/cli/install-cli-install.html).
+Before you use this command to enable or disable maintenance mode, you must [install the application](../advanced.md).

 ## Enable or disable maintenance mode {#instgde-cli-maint}